floalex/ls-310/precourse/database_setup.md

 # 2) we are going to deploy to Heroku, which uses Postgres as the database.
 It's always a good idea to keep
 # your local development database the same as your database on production.

-# 2. Run "sudo service postgresql start" in the command line.
+# 2. Run `sudo service postgresql start` in the command line.
 Then it should be up and running.
 You can test it in rails console.

 # Also, if you're getting an error on running bundle install saying something like "you are using Ruby version 2.1.5 but you have version 2.1.1 listed", try rvm use "2.1.1" in the command line.
 development: